US STOCKS-Chipmakers, airlines lift Nasdaq; trade worries stall S&P, Dow

 By Shreyashi Sanyal

-Jan 24 (Reuters) - A rally in shares of chipmakers and airlines lifted the Nasdaq on Thursday, while the Dow Industrials and the S&P 500 wavered due to concerns about the Sino-U.S. trade dispute and the longest U.S. government shutdown ever.
+Jan 24 (Reuters) - A rally in shares of chipmakers and airlines lifted the Nasdaq on Thursday, while the Dow Jones industrials and the S&P 500 wavered due to concerns about the Sino-U.S. trade dispute and the longest U.S. government shutdown ever.

 U.S. Commerce Secretary Wilbur Ross said the United States and China were a long way from resolving their trade dispute, but saw a fair chance of a deal.
 The two countries are trying to meet a March 1 deadline to resolve the dispute, which has roiled market for most of the past year.

-Six of the 11 major S&P sectors were lower, led by losses in the consumer staples and healthcare indexes.
-The biggest gainers were the technology and energy stocks.

-The Philadelphia Semiconductor Index, which had underperformed 10 of the 11 sectors so far this year, jumped 5.63 percent.
+Despite the news, chip stocks powered higher on the back of upbeat quarterly results.
+The Philadelphia Semiconductor Index , which had underperformed 10 of the 11 S&P sectors so far this year, jumped 5.78 percent.

-Shares of semiconductor companies Xilinx Inc surged 19.9 percent and Lam Research Corp jumped 14.6 percent after reporting better-than-expected results.
+Xilinx Inc shares surged 17.5 percent and Lam Research Corp jumped 14.6 percent after reporting better-than-expected results.

-Texas Instruments Inc rose 6.2 percent after what analysts called better-than-feared results and the company warned of weak demand in China, a key market for many chipmakers.
+Apple supplier Texas Instruments Inc rose 6.3 percent after what analysts called better-than-feared results.
+The company however warned of weak demand in China, a key market for many chipmakers.

-Michael O’Rourke, chief market strategist at JonesTrading, said while Ross’s comments were the catalyst for the weak market, the losses were limited as a sharp equities selloff in December has priced in a lot of negativity.

-“We’ve had a number of earnings reports that were only okay and were not very impressive, but because the market had sold off through December, we saw some of the names bounce or investors did not respond by selling them,” said O’Rourke, who is based in Greenwich, Connecticut.
+“Earnings so far have been a positive for markets,” said Chris Larkin, senior vice president of trading at E-Trade Financial in New Jersey.

+“But trade talks and the government shutdown are things that certainly impact markets.
+People react but no one actually knows what is going on and that in turn increases the volatility.”

-Adding to the caution, European Central Bank President Mario Draghi acknowledged that economic growth in the euro zone was likely to be weaker than what was earlier expected due to the fallout from factors, including China’s slowdown.
+Adding to the cautious tone, European Central Bank President Mario Draghi acknowledged that economic growth in the euro zone was likely to be weaker than what was earlier expected due to the fallout from factors, including China’s slowdown.

-American Airlines Group, Southwest Airlines Co and JetBlue Airways Corp gained between 3.6 percent and 4.4 percent after reporting quarterly profits that beat analysts’ expectations.
+American Airlines Group, Southwest Airlines Co and JetBlue Airways Corp gained 5 percent each after reporting quarterly profits that beat analysts’ expectations.

-Southwest and JetBlue however said the partial U.S. government shutdown, now in its 34th day, was starting to hit them.
+Southwest and JetBlue however said the partial U.S. government shutdown, now in its 34th day, was disruptive

 Of the 97 S&P 500 companies that have reported fourth-quarter results, 75.3 percent have topped profit estimates, according to Refinitiv data.